 If you look on page 3 of the form, there are two sections where someone can sign.

 If you or someone you know will be your LLC’s Registered Agent, you/they will enter your name and sign on the top half of the form.

-If you decided to hire a Commercial Registered Agent, they will provide you this form (signed), and they’ll have completed the bottom half.
+If you decide to hire a Texas Registered Agent Service, they will provide you this form (signed), and they will have completed the bottom half.